jenkinsci/JenkinsPipelineUnit/README.md

 }
 ```

+After calling `super.setUp()`, the test `helper` instance is available, as well as many
-The test helper already provides basic variables such as a very simple `currentBuild`
+helper methods.
+The test helper already provides basic variables such as a very simple
-definition.
+`currentBuild` definition.
 You can redefine them as you wish.

+Note that `super.setUp()` must be called prior to using most features.
+This is commonly done
+using your own `setUp` method, decorated with `@Override` and `@BeforeEach`.

-Note that parameters added via `addParam` are immutable, which reflects the same behavior
+Parameters added via `addParam` are immutable, which reflects the same behavior
 in Jenkins.
 Attempting to modify the `params` map in the binding will result in an error.

 ### Mocking Jenkins Commands